Carst-model/spud/README.md

 # Spud

+## NOTE
+*This is a heavily stripped-down version of spud; it only includes the base schema, diamond and dxdiff.
+In use by the [Carst model](https://github.com/Carst-model/carst).*

 Spud is a generic system for defining, writing and processing options files for scientific computer models.

 The interfaces to scientific computer models are frequently primitive, under-documented and ad-hoc text files.
 This makes using and developing the model in question difficult and error-prone.